MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Model Architecture

+The model architecture is based on the LeNet.
+I added dropout layers before each fully connected layer.
 My final model consisted of the following layers:

 | Layer                  |     Description                                |
 |:----------------------:|:----------------------------------------------:|